28nitin07/regform/public/markdown/FAQ.md

 ## Payments

 ### Q: When should I make the payment?
-A: Complete your registration form first, then proceed to the Payments section to finalize your participation.
+A: Complete your registration form first, then proceed to the Payments Tab to finalize your participation.

 ### Q: What payment methods are accepted?
-A: Payment methods available will be displayed during the payment process.
-Common methods typically include:
-- Credit/Debit Cards
-- Digital Wallets
-- Bank Transfers
+A: We accept only Bank Transfer for the payment of the registration fee.

 ### Q: Is my payment secure?
 A: Yes, all payments are processed through secure payment gateways with encryption to protect your financial information.

 ### Q: Can I get a refund if I cancel my registration?
-A: Refund policies are set by the event organizers.
+A: Refund is not possible if any participant(s) cancel their registration.
+Teams shall be reimbursed if there’s a cancellation from the organizer’s end.
+Disqualification due to non-compliance with the code-of-conduct or any reason whatsoever doesn’t qualify for reimbursement.

 Please contact the support team for specific refund information and cancellation procedures.

 ## Sport-Specific Guidelines